 I have a different idea of a universal.
 It is of a universal rich with all that is particular, rich with all the particulars there are, the deepening of each particular, the coexistence of them all.

-The best loved by God are those that are rich, yet have the humility of the poor, and those that are poor and have the magnanimity of the rich.
+The beloved of the Almighty are: the rich who have the humility of the poor, and the poor who have the magnanimity of the rich.